chavezvic/IPUP/README.md

 # IPUP – Introduction to Programming Using Python

-This repository contains example Python scripts used in **Module 1** and **Module 2** for the course *Introduction to Programming Using Python*.
+This repository contains example Python scripts used in **Module 1**, **Module 2**, and **Module 3** for the course *Introduction to Programming Using Python*.
-Each file demonstrates a specific concept in Python syntax, output formatting, user input, and data handling.
+Each file demonstrates a specific concept in Python syntax, output formatting, user input, data handling, and control structures.

 ---